 This aquatic centre has a diving board, a wave pool and a giant 55-metre flume offering plenty of fun pool activities.

 A visit to this bowling alley in Koblenz is a popular evening activity.

 The Freizeitbad Tauris swimming pool is available in the evenings for groups.

 In a relaxed environment, stuents will take part in speaking and listening sessions with native speakers, greatly enhancing their learning experience.

-This small school, located in Cologne, offers excellent language workshops taught by professionals who are qualified in teaching German as a foreign language.
+At a language school located in Cologne, your language workshop is taught by professionals who are qualified in teaching German as a foreign language.

 - A quiz or disco at your hotel (most hotels can provide a room for groups to use in the evenings)

 We understand that learning resources form an important part of a language tour.
 Our free Go Explore educational resources are a great tool for pupils to record their language experience and build their confidence when exploring another culture, language and location.